Citigroup quietly scales back in consumer banking

 Cutting back in consumer banking will eat into the group's earnings, at least in the near term.
 The bank is expected to book some $800 million of restructuring charges in the fourth quarter when it posts results on Thursday.

-Chief Executive Michael Corbat has announced $2.4 billion of additional restructuring costs in the last two years.
+Chief Executive Michael Corbat has announced $2.4 billion (£1.59 billion) of additional restructuring costs in the last two years.
 The bank hopes the spending will eventually save it some $3.4 billion annually.

 The charge, in addition to an expected $2.7 billion charge for litigation, largely involving other businesses, is expected to all but wipe out Citigroup’s profits for the fourth quarter.
 Analysts, on average, expect Citi to earn about 10 cents a share, down from 77 cents a year earlier, according to Thomson Reuters surveys.